NCERT Solutions for Class 12 Biology Chapter 2 (Human Reproduction) – Free PDF Download

 (h) The fusion of male and female gametes is called fertilisation

-(k) The structure which provides a vascular connection between the foetus and the uterus is called the placenta
+(k) The structure that provides a vascular connection between the foetus and the uterus is called the placenta

 Q2.
-Draw a labelled diagram of the male reproductive system.
+Draw a labeled diagram of the male reproductive system.

 Answer:

-The labelled diagram of the male reproductive system in human reproduction class 12 is as follows:
+The labelled diagram of the male reproductive system in the human reproduction class 12 is as follows:

 male reproductive system

 Q4.
-Write two major functions of each of the testis and ovary.
+Write two major functions of each of the testis and the ovary.

 Answer:

-1. Testis produces spermatozoa, which are male gametes.
+1. The testis produces spermatozoa, which are male gametes.

 2. In the testis, the male sex hormone testosterone is developed.